 Sts are often confused by the difference between the questions What does he look like? and What's he like?.
-What does he look like? only refers to appearance, but What's he like? can refer to both appearance and
+What does he look like? refers to appearance, while What's he like? refers to personality.

-You may want to explain that blonde is used to describe women's / girls' hair and blond is used for men's / boys' hair. c Tell Sts to go to Vocabulary Bank Describing people on p.150.
+You may want to explain that blonde is used to describe women's / girls' hair and blond is used for men's / boys' hair.

+c Tell Sts to go to Vocabulary Bank Describing people on p.150.
 Focus on 1 Appearance.
 Focus on the question What does he / she look like? and elicit that it refers to a person's physical appearance.
 Get Sts to do a individually or in pairs.
 Point out that the first one has been done for them.